what is informal organization

 Functions of Informal Organization

 Informal organizations are a must for the proper running of any organization.
-Therefore, all the functions that help to run the workplaces are informal in nature.
+Therefore, all the functions that help to run the workplaces are informal.
 Even though informal organizations are not officially recognized, positive contributions are still made to the morale, productivity, and communication of the employees.
-And if informal organizations are managed well, they can complement formal structure and thus contribute toward the success of an organization as a whole.
+If informal organizations are managed well, they can complement the formal structure and thus contribute toward the success of an organization as a whole.

-An informal organization is the network of personal and social relationships that develop organically among employees on the basis of mutual interest or social contacts.
+An informal organization is a network of personal and social relationships that develop organically among employees on the basis of mutual interest or social contacts.

 What is the basic difference between an informal organization and a formal organization?

-An example of an organizational structure and rules is found within the organization where it has a definite structure and functions, and rules.
-In contrast, an informal organization is spontaneous in nature and works without official regulations.
+An example of an organizational structure and rules is found within the organization, which has a definite structure, functions, and rules.
+In contrast, an informal organization is spontaneous and works without official regulations.

 What are the forms of informal organizations?